avcor/obsidian/forexRetest/Patterns/Flag/Ideal Flag.md

 - Best in on-Time

 ### Things to look out
-- Don't take part in going opp direction
+- Don't take part in going opp direction of market
 - [[Flag Delayed]]
 - ==If there is flag volume (opp.) greater than pole volume== e.g.